Due to the volume of applications received for the Cadet November intake, we are currently not accepting new applications. Please check back in 2026.

 Minimum Requirements

-The following are the mandatory requirements to be considered for the position of police cadet:
+To be considered for the position of police cadet, a candidate must:

-• Be of good moral character and habits, meaning being an individual other people would look upon as being trustworthy and having integrity
+• be of good moral character and habits, that is, an individual other people consider trustworthy and as having integrity

 • Where education has been completed outside Canada, official proof of equivalency must be obtained.
-Both International and Canadian applicants may obtain educational equivalency assessments through one of these agencies:
+Both International and Canadian applicants may obtain educational equivalency assessments through one of the following agencies:

 International Credential Assessment Service of Canada